What you can expect from us

 What is the Data Protection Act?

-The Data Protection Act 1998 (the Act) came into force on 1st March 2000 and allows you certain rights to access information held about you.
-The Act establishes rules for processing personal information and now applies to most paper records and electronic records.
+The Data Protection Act 1998 allows you certain rights to access information held about you.
+It establishes rules for processing personal information and now applies to most paper records and electronic records.

 All staff are obliged to comply with the Act and, therefore, must ensure that handling of all personal information is managed in accordance with the Data Protection Principles.